 It’s been shown in rodents and rhesus monkeys that a CR diet preserves muscle mass and function with age.
-Also, in biopsies taken from people practicing long term calorie restriction (age 58 ± 7.4), gene expression profile of their muscles was found to be more similar to 30 year old controls.
-Big muscles require more calories, which accelerates ageing.
-CR does decrease muscle mass a little (depends on severity of restriction), but it preserves the muscles you have and its function for decades longer.
+Also, in biopsies taken from people practicing long-term calorie restriction (age 58 ± 7.4), the gene expression profile of their muscles was found to be more similar to 30-year-old controls.
+Big muscles require more calories, which accelerates aging.
+CR does decrease muscle mass a little (depends on the severity of restriction), but it preserves the muscles you have and its function for decades longer.

 Fauja Singh Diet Plan

 Fauja Singh believes that the reason he has lived so long is that he also abstains from both smoking and alcohol, and he follows a vegetarian diet.
 He includes many fresh foods in this diet.
 Fauja has also limited the amount of food that he eats every day.

 In the BBC interview below he told the reporter that he ate only a child’s size portion of food.
 He is practicing calorie restriction which has been known to prolong lifespan and it seems to be paying off for him.

 A great example to follow!